usaid-cs/yesterday-i-learned/random.md

 1. "Cortana" the AI name came from Halo.
 1. "I stand corrected" literally means "I stand wrong"; i.e. I was wrong, I have been corrected.
 1. [Native Americans did not grow corn, beans, and squash together][reddit 23].
 The plants do not mutually benefit each other.
-1. Turbochargers force air into the engine using waste exhaust air pressure, which is why it has a lag.
-Superchargers force air into the engine using pulleys (or fans) that are always pumping air into the engine, which is why it has no lag, but has a base performance penalty.
 1. Sriracha is not trademarked.
 Its inventor is Vietnamese.
 1. "With [aplomb][google 6]" means "with confidence under demanding conditions".
 1. [Primary Japanese pupils take their shoes off at school][ehow] (and wear slippers instead) to establish an "equaliser" that make them feel it is their responsibility to clean the place up.